Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

 +++

 The Poisson process is rarely an accurate model for spike train data.
-Our biological knowl- edge reveals that the occurrence of a spike does depend on the occurrence of previous spikes (e.g., because of the refractory period of a neuron, we do not expect a spike to occur immediately after another spike).
-However, the Poisson process has many nice theoretical properties, that make it a good model against which to compare the data.
-For example, for any Poisson process, the number of spikes in any time interval has a Poisson probability distribution for which the theoretical variance and mean are equal (see the [appendix](#appendix) at the end of the chapter).
+Our biological knowledge reveals that the occurrence of a spike does depend on the occurrence of previous spikes (e.g., because of the refractory period of a neuron, we do not expect a spike to occur immediately after another spike).
+However, the Poisson process has many nice theoretical properties that make it a good model against which to compare the data.
+For example, for any Poisson process, the number of spikes in any time interval has a Poisson probability distribution for which the theoretical variance and mean are equal (see the [appendix](#appendix) at the end of the notebook).

 +++